NobelEapen/sql-practice/README.md

 Tip: Always place the backup database in a different drive than the original database!
 If you get a disk crash, you will not lose your backup file along with the database.

+The BACKUP WITH DIFFERENTIAL Statement
+A differential backup only captures the data that has changed since the last full backup.

+A differential backup requires at least one prior full backup!

+Syntax
+BACKUP DATABASE databasename
+TO DISK = 'filepath'
+WITH DIFFERENTIAL;